fastoch/Networking/Basics.md

 - 172.16.200.8 /30

 A /30 network uses 30 bits for the network and 2 bits for the hosts, which leaves us exactly 2 IP addresses.
-Remember that 2 IP addresses are reserved on any network:
+Remember that 2 IP addresses are always reserved and cannot be allocated to any device:
 - the network address (.0)
 - the broadcast address (.255)